-- Of the thousands of spider species, there are only two that are both aggressive and dangerous to humans: the black widow spider and the brown recluse spider.
+- Of the thousands of arachnid species, there are only two that are both aggressive and dangerous to humans: the black widow spider and the brown recluse spider.

 Safety: If you suspect you've received a black widow or brown recluse spider bite, seek medical attention immediately.

 Black widow spiders can be identified through the following traits.

 - They can be found in basements, closets and attics.

 - In Southern regions, they’re black with a red hourglass shape on the abdomen.

 - In Northern regions, they’re black or dark brown with rows of spots (red, yellow or white) down the middle of the abdomen.